norihiro/obs-vban/README.md

 ## Introduction

-This plugin provides audio source from VBAN, an audio over UDP protocol.
+This plugin provides audio source from and output to VBAN, an audio over UDP protocol.

-## Properties
+## Properties for VBAN Audio Source

 Streams will be identified by these two properties.
 If your computer is receiving multiple VBAN streams, please set them.